-2010 was the 350th anniversary of the birth of Sir Hans Sloane, the great enlightenment figure whose presence is felt in Chelsea to this day.
+Sir Hans Sloane was a great enlightenment figure whose presence is felt in Chelsea to this day.

 Sloane Square, Sloane Street, Hans Place and Hans Town are all named after him.
 Yet with the passage of time his voice and character have grown more silent; he didn't have his own scribe so we will never know the nuances and idiosyncrasies of his character but his actions echo ever more loudly down the centuries.
 Sir Hans Sloane (1660-1753), physician and collector, was a man of his time, and the age he lived through imprinted itself upon him and he in turn made an indelible contribution to that world, no more so than through his enduring association with Chelsea.
 So who was he and what was his attachment to the area?

 Hans Sloane was born in Killyleagh, Ireland on April 16, 1660.
 From an early age he developed a strong inclination towards the study of the works of nature - an interest which led him to study botany at one of the foremost institutions of his day, the Chelsea Physic Garden.
 This was his first introduction to Chelsea.
 Sloane also studied chemistry at the Apothecaries Hall and then took off travelling around Europe, returning in 1683 after passing his medical doctorate.
 During this time he also came under the influence of two older contemporaries who were to remain his firm friends for the remainder of their lives, John Ray and Robert Boyle.
 There seems little doubt that the acquaintance of these scholarly figures and their circle produced a powerful formative influence on the development of Sloane's interests.